Enabling Genomics in Practice.

 Washington University in St. Louis plays a crucial role in the mapping of the first human genome.

-Washington University performs a technology transfer after 50+ labs visit to learn how to operationalize clinical NGS testing.
-Key team members form PierianDx.
+More than 50 laboratories visit Washington University to learn how to operationalize clinical NGS testing.